COROS PACE 4: Ultralight GPS Watch with Voice Features

 Pros

-- ✓ Ultralight 32g weight disappears during long rucks
+- ✓ Exceptional 32-gram weight won't cause fatigue during long rucks

-- ✓ 41-hour GPS battery crushes multi-day events
+- ✓ 41-hour GPS battery handles multi-day events without charging

-- ✓ Voice recording captures training insights on the move
+- ✓ Voice recording captures training notes hands-free during movement

-- ✓ AMOLED display stays readable in any light
+- ✓ AMOLED display offers sharp visibility in most conditions

-- ✓ Digital crown works with gloves and wet hands
+- ✓ Digital crown and buttons work when touchscreen fails

 Cons